dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 - `int loggedInstructions() const`

-    Returns the number of records in the log buffer.
-If the emulator has run for a few cycles, the return value matches the log buffer capacity and does not change thereafter.
+    Returns the number of log buffer entries.
+Once the circular buffer has filled up, the return value matches the log buffer capacity and does not change thereafter.

 - `void clearLog()`

-    Start over with a clean log buffer.
+    Starts over with a clean log buffer.

 - `const Registers logEntryAbs(n) const`

-    Read an entry from the log buffer where *n = 0* specifies the most recently recorded entry.
+    Reads an entry from the log buffer where *n = 0* specifies the most recently recorded entry.

 - `debugger.logEntryAbs(n) const`

-    Same as `logEntry(n)` with reversed addressing.
-When called with *n = 0*, the oldest record will be read from the buffer.
+    Same as `logEntry(n)` with reversed enumeration order.
+Called with *n = 0*, the oldest record will be read from the buffer.